okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 ### xiv) a place to set things down

 I'm a strong believer in having a designated place at the entrance for placing house keys upon entry.
-It's convenient for arrival and departure, and it effects a pleasant psychological sensation of transition.
+It's convenient for arrival and departure, and it effects a pleasant sense of transition.
 Arriving, it feels nice to unburden oneself of logistical paraphernalia necessary for navigating the world outside, which accentuates the feeling of returning to a place of convenience, comfort, and familiarity.
-Departing, it's nice to feel equipped before stepping through the doorway into the world.
+Departing, it feels nice to equip oneself before stepping through the doorway into the world.

 ---

 After writing the above, I revisited the book.
-Thanks to its relative obscurity, the ebook version was available to borrow immediately from the Seattle Public Library.
+Thanks to its relative obscurity, the ebook version was available to borrow immediately from the library.
 I'm pleased to find out the authors encourage readers to come up with their own pattern languages.
 It occurs to me that some of the my patterns might have some tacit principles in common.
 I want to deduce them and make them explicit so I can reference them from relevant patterns and thereby uncover principles that underpin my whole pattern language.